-Number of Units Pages per Unit

-Books 1-6 8 pages each

-2 Expansions 6 pages each
+Number of Units Pages per Unit Books 1-6 6 Units 2 Expansions 10 pages each 6 pages each

 Activities in the Workbook focus on reinforcement of vocabulary and grammar.
 Some units also include a reading.
+In every unit there is a free writing activity based around a photograph.
+Students should be encouraged to brainstorm as many words and phrases as they can in connection with the photograph.
+Encourage students to write full sentences when appropriate.
+Answers will vary according to the students own ideas, opinions and experiences.
 Each unit ends with a writing activity, often in the form of personal writing.
 The Expansion units cover vocabulary, grammar, and writing.